Idle-Finance/yearn-tranche-strategy/README.md

 #### Core Deposit/Withdraw Logic

-The following methods should be overrode in parent contact:
+The following methods can be overrode in parent contact:

 - `_invest()`
 - `_dinvest()`